a-a-ron/kaycee/README.md

 #### Step Four

-Once Git has been downloaded, copy and paste this `git clone https://github.com/a-a-ron/kaycee.git` again in your terminal and then git enter - A few lines of information will appear on the terminal screen and the information will be downloaded into the file you created on your desktkop.
+Once Git has been downloaded, copy and paste this `git clone https://github.com/a-a-ron/kaycee.git` again in your terminal and then git enter - A few lines of information will appear on the terminal screen and the information will be downloaded into the file you created on your desktop.